 You can complete your flow in the usual way by adding actions, additional Log nodes, or other toolbox utilities that you need.
-When the flow is triggered, you can view the logs to check the information recorded.
+When the flow is triggered, you can view the logs to check the information that’s recorded.

 Viewing your custom messages and fields in the logs

 To view the messages that are logged for your flow, open the App Connect menu and then click Manage > Logs.
 The built-in log viewer opens to show the event messages that are logged for all your running flows, including any custom messages that you defined in the Log node.

 Tip: If error messages were emitted for your flow (for example, if a retrieve action returned no items, or an action has dependencies that weren’t met), you can also access the log viewer to view those errors and any custom messages that are specific to your flow.
 While the flow is running, click the warning icon on the flowâ€™s tile on the Dashboard to view the related errors, and then use the View logs option to see flow-specific messages in the log viewer.

 The following example shows the log viewer with a filter that shows log entries for our specific flow.
 The custom text (

 Processing new ServiceNow incident), which we defined earlier, is displayed in the Message column of the highlighted row.

 If you expand the log entry for the custom message by clicking the arrow to the left of the event time, you’ll see additional metadata about the event, including the custom fields that you defined and their generated values.
 Notice that these fields are prefixed with the text